 Check Neos’ releases for the latest versions.
 If a newer version is available, you should manually update your installation.

 By using composer, you can update an existing installation to a specific version, without having to create a new project.
-But you have to follow version specific update instructions which you can find at the end of the official download page on the Neos website.
+But you have to follow version specific upgrade instructions which you can find in the Neos docs.